 No matter how often or long you go to Greece, you’ll never finish exploring.
 For me, it became an addiction.
 To find an undiscovered and mind-blowing spot, only to start looking for the next one as soon as I succeed.
 It provides an extreme feeling of freedom and connection with nature to travel through the places only locals have discovered.
 And breathtaking views are everywhere in Greece.

 I believe the best thing about Greece is that even when traveling from one site to another can be an adventure.
 The landscape’s beauty keeps surprising.
-Driving through mountains, fruit plantations, forests, and coastlines keeps you excited.
+Driving through mountains, fruit plantations, forests, and coastlines continues to excite.
 Besides, hopping on a ferry is not trite either.
 Surrounded by the blue seas, you can observe the coastline of the islands, and you might even discover dolphins on the way.

 Nature in Greece